noelw19/NET-602/activeDirectory.md

 Domains - contain objects such as users, computers OU's Trees - more than 1 domain in a forest creates a tree.

+## Trees
+1. Parent child domain relationships form a domain tree.
+2. Domains are a tree joined by transitive trust
+3. A tree is a contiguous namespace.
+4. trust flows throughout the domains within a tree.

+A tree is more than one domain connected through transitive trust.

+## Forest
+1. Domain trees can be joined at the root to form a domain forest.
+2. the root domains are joined via a transitive trust.
+3. Every domain in a forerst implicitly trusts every other.

+## Organisational Unit

+## Groups